We, for one, welcome our new algorithm overlords.

 Chronological or not?

-When Instagram decided to scrap the chronological feed, many people wondered how this mysterious new algorithm worked.
+When Instagram decided to scrap the chronological feed, many wondered how this mysterious new algorithm worked.
 However, did you know that the social media giant recently backflipped on this decision?

 There isn’t just one algorithm